tomaskala/website/content/posts/cryptopals-set-3/index.md

   ... do something with user-profile ...
 ```

 We pass a suitably crafted ciphertext, and receive a different response based on whether the underlying plaintext's padding is valid or not.
-Because of how we modify the ciphertext, the plaintext will almost certainly become corrupted and fail to parse.
+Because of how we modify the ciphertext, it will almost certainly decrypt to some nonsense and fail to parse.
 That's OK though; all we care about is knowing whether the padding is valid (for example `\x03\x03\x03`) or not (for example `\x01\x02\x03`).

 If the endpoint didn't return different error messages for the two cases, we could still utilize timing information - correct padding also has to parse the cookie, so it would take slightly longer than the padding validation by itself.